You know what I despise? Airports.

 After one too many failed muffin attempts, I shifted directions and realized the closest thing to a muffin is a breakfast cookie, which is totally doable both vegan and gluten-free!

 This recipe is simple, requiring just 1 bowl to prepare!
 Plus, it’s (vegan) butter-free, vegan, gluten-free, and naturally sweetened.
 Oh yeah.

 These breakfast cookies are the real deal.
 They’re:

 Loaded with oats + fiber

 Make this recipe ahead of time to bring along to work or school (or traveling!).
-They make the perfect light breakfast or snack, are loaded with healthy fiber and protein, and have just over 100 calories per cookie!
+They make the perfect light breakfast or snack and are loaded with wholesome ingredients!

 - 1 tsp pure vanilla extract

-- 3 Tbsp (45 ml) maple syrup or agave nectar
+- 3 Tbsp maple syrup or agave nectar

 - 1/2 tsp baking powder